MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ## How the extension upgrade works

 When published by the extension publisher team, the extension upgrade process replaces the existing extension version with a newly supported version.
-The automatic extension upgrade feature is enabled by default for all extensions you deploy on Azure Stack HCI Azure Arc-enabled clusters, unless you explicitly opt-out of automatic upgrades.
+The automatic extension upgrade feature is enabled by default for all extensions you deploy on Azure Stack HCI Azure Arc-enabled clusters unless you explicitly opt-out of automatic upgrades.

 Currently, Windows Admin Center is the only extension that supports automatic extension upgrades.
 More extensions will be added over time.